LFerrett/ferrettportfolio/README.md

 ## Description

 An update of my portfolio including a full set of my top skill sets.
-Three top projects are added to the Full Stack Development section to showcase what I've been working on in the Penn Coding Bootcamp.
+Four top projects are added to the Full Stack Development section to showcase what I've been working on in the Penn Coding Bootcamp.

 ## Table of Contents